Stade du Ray

 Stade Municipal du Ray was a football stadium in Nice, France.
 It was the home of OGC Nice since it opened in 1927 and had a capacity of 17,415.
-It was popular for being located in the center of the city, but suffered from its old structure and small capacity.
+It was conveniently located in the centre of the city, but suffered from its old structure and small capacity.
 The red and black colored stadium was mostly used for football.
-A new stadium was supposed to be built in the Lingostière side, but the project was cancelled in 2006.
+A new stadium was planned to be built in the Lingostière side, but the project was cancelled in 2006.
 The stadium was replaced by the Allianz Riviera in September 2013.